Iraq still considering Exxon bidding ban

-BAGHDAD (Reuters) - Iraq is still considering whether to lift a ban on Exxon Mobil (XOM.N) bidding on new oil contracts imposed because of its dealings with the Kurdish autonomous region, Oil Minister Abdul Kareem Luaibi said on Thursday.
+BAGHDAD, March 22 (Reuters) - Iraq is still considering whether to lift a ban on Exxon Mobil bidding on new oil contracts imposed because of its dealings with the Kurdish autonomous region, Oil Minister Abdul Kareem Luaibi said on Thursday.

 “We will discuss this issue in the ministry and the decision concerning it will be taken, God willing,” Luaibi told reporters.
 The central government considers deals with the Kurdish region to be illegal and has been angry at Exxon since the oil major announced a Kurdish exploration deal last year.